 1 tsp cinnamon

 1 cup pearl sugar, small rock sugar or turbinado sugar (The sugar makes the waffle.
 Having made these waffles with yellow rock sugar that I pounded in a pestle and mortar {not being able to find pearl sugar locally} I found that some of the bigger chunks did not melt fast enough in the quick waffle iron and therefor did not caramelize, leading me to bite into big rock hard chunks of sugar.
 No good.
 Try to make sure the sugar you use is no bigger than a peppercorn.
-If all else fails, turbinado sugar works incredibly well.)
+If all else fails, turbinado sugar works incredibly well.)1.
+Mix yeast, water, sugar and salt in a small bowl.
+Let rest for 15 minutes.

 2. Pour flour into bowl of stand mixer fitted with a paddle attachment and make a well in the centre.
 Pour the yeast mixture into the well and blend on medium for 2-3 minutes.